soft-matter/trackpy/polydisperse.md

 - **Breaks:** margin is applied inside `grey_dilation`, before sizes are known — can't be per-feature.
 - **Fix:** conservative global margin from the largest scale:
   `max(r_max, (mindiameter+1)//2 - 1, maxdiameter//2)`.
+In the `preprocess=True`
-Excludes a slightly wider
-  border (loses a few small particles near edges) rather than characterizing a big particle with clipped data.
+  case (the only case in scope) this is pinned at `r_max` by the bandpass edge-artifact term (`smoothing_size//2 = maxdiameter//2`) regardless — the preprocessed border ring is unreliable for features of all sizes, so a per-feature margin would buy nothing.
+Excludes a slightly wider border (loses a few small particles near edges) rather than characterizing on clipped/corrupted data.
 - **Effort:** trivial. **Risk:** low.
+- **Out of scope:** `preprocess=False` (where the artifact term vanishes and a per-feature post-refine edge check would recover small near-edge particles).

 ### Stage E — Deduplication (`where_close`) — second real change